openebs-archive/openebs-docs/docs/cstor.md

 **Delayed snapshots**

 In cStor, snapshots are taken only when the volume replicas are in quorum.
 For example, as soon as the volume is provisioned on cStor, the volume will be in ready state but the quorum attainment may take  few minutes.
 Snapshot commands during this period will be delayed or queued till the volumes replicas attain quorum.
-The snapshot commands received by the target are also delayed when the cStor volume is marked read-only because of no-quorum
+The snapshot commands received by the target are also delayed when the cStor volume is marked read-only because of no-quorum.